francesco-innocenti/Neuro_AI_Papers/README.md

 Hawkins, Ahmad & Cui (2017) did not address how cells in the neocortex could represent object-related locations.
 This paper proposes that every cortical column learns models of objects in the same way grid cells in the entorhinal cortex learn maps of environments.
-They show that a two-layer network, including a location layer of cortical grid cells and a sensory layer identical to that of the model by Hawkins et al. (2017), can learn and recognise 2-D objects through sensorimotor sequences.
+They show that a two-layer network, including a location layer of cortical grid cells and a sensory layer identical to that of the model by Hawkins et al. (2017), can learn and recognise 2-D synthetic objects through sensorimotor sequences.
 They propose a mapping of this network the location and sensory layers onto L6 and L4, respectively.

 [A Theory of How Columns in the Neocortex Enable Learning the Structure of the World](https://www.frontiersin.org/articles/10.3389/fncir.2017.00081/full?&utm_source=Email_to_authors_&utm_medium=Email&utm_content=T1_11.5e1_author&utm_campaign=Email_publication&field=&journalName=Frontiers_in_Neural_Circuits&id=295079) by Hawkins, Ahmad & Cui (2017)

 This paper extends the previous network model of Hawkins & Ahmad (2016).
-They show that a two-layer cortical column can recognise hundreds of objects with somatic sensations combined with a location signal relative to the object.
+They show that a two-layer cortical column can recognise hundreds of synthetic objects with somatic sensations combined with a location signal relative to the object.
 Crucially, the number of sensations reduces dramatically with multiple columns.

 [Why Neurons Have Thousands of Synapses, a Theory of Sequence Memory in Neocortex](https://www.frontiersin.org/articles/10.3389/fncir.2016.00023/full)